 - Ability to access your system from anywhere at anytime with a SaaS model.

-- Hardware requirements are fewer with an hosted system – a web-browser and a decent workstation is pretty much all that you need to get up and running.
+- Hardware requirements are fewer with hosted systems – a web-browser and a workstation is all you need to get up and running.

 - One potential disadvantage of a hosted system is that it is not immune to technical disruptions such as internet outages, line failures, etc. Should you have an interrupted internet connection for any reason, you will not be able to access your billing or patient charts via your networked workstations.
 Additionally, some EMR vendors outsource hosting to 3rd parties and have little control over system slowness problems that can occur.
 So, “technical support” for system slowness issues may not be handled through normal typical support channels, delaying or preventing resolution of the problems.

 - Your practice does not need to worry about data backup, physical security, or disaster recovery of your EMR, as MDS’s IT department does that for you.